ktp242/Real-Head-Bouncing-Ball/README.md

 [Real Head Bouncing Ball]
 ===================

-[feb 4 2015 It's a test project for praticing the boilerplate.]
+Created on Feb 4 2015 by Kang at CPB

+It's a test project for praticing the boilerplate.
+It's an interative game for audience playing bouncing ball through webcam.
+With the face detection library, the mechnism allows audiecne use their head to bounce the virtual ball on the screen.

 ## Requirements
 * [ruby](https://www.ruby-lang.org/en/)